simonehagey/orbdot/docs/source/example_wasp-12.rst

 Model Fits
 ==========
-In the following sections, we will fit the WASP-12 b mid-times to the constant-period, orbital decay, and apsidal precession models and compare the results to that of Yee et al. (2020).
-[1]_ The first step is to import the :class:`~orbdot.star_planet.StarPlanet` and :class:`~orbdot.analysis.Analyzer` classes, and then to create an instance of :class:`~orbdot.star_planet.StarPlanet for WASP-12 b.
+In the following sections we will fit the WASP-12 b mid-times to the constant-period, orbital decay, and apsidal precession models, and compare the results to those of Yee et al. (2020).
+[1]_ The first step is to import the :class:`~orbdot.star_planet.StarPlanet` and :class:`~orbdot.analysis.Analyzer` classes, and then to create an instance of :class:`~orbdot.star_planet.StarPlanet` that represents WASP-12 b.

 .. code-block:: python